kohrrelation/kohrrelation.github.io/_pages/talks.md

 News
 ------
 ### 2024
+- Aug 2024: Our paper on "Extreme-value modelling of migratory bird arrival dates: Insights from citizen science data" has been accepted in the [JRSSa](https://academic.oup.com/jrsssa?login=false)
 - Jul 2024: New paper on "Tail calibration of probabilistic forecasts" on [ArXiv](https://arxiv.org/abs/2407.03167)
 - Jun 2024: Plenary talk at IMSC'15 in Toulouse, France.
 Thanks for the invite!
 - Jun 2024: Our whitepaper "How to use the power of AI to reduce the impact of climate change on Switzerland" is now available [online](https://www.satw.ch/en/publications/how-to-use-the-power-of-ai-to-reduce-the-impact-of-climate-change-on-switzerland)